Time

 Specifying a Stimulus Duration

 Enter any integer value to specify the number of milliseconds for which the stimulus will be displayed.
-E.g., in the following example, the stimulus "stim1" would be displayed for 500 milliseconds before the next stimulus were displayed.
+For example, to display the stimulus "stim1" for 500 milliseconds before the next stimulus were displayed type 500 into the time column cell immediately following the stim column cell for "stim1":

 time1